-Relive four of the greatest moments in Houston basketball history.
+Relive four of the greatest moments in Rockets basketball history.
 Each set comes with four laser-etched coasters depicting these historic plays:

 2004 Regular Season vs San Antonio - McGrady 13 in 33